Supercomputer Cedar

 Supercomputer Cedar provides the computing power Canadian researchers need to achieve transformational innovations that directly benefit Canadians.
 Just some of these include personalized medicine for better patient care, green technologies to help fight climate change and artificial intelligence research that will contribute to the Canadian economy.

-Cedar is one of five national systems Compute Canada has deployed as part of one of the biggest advanced research computing renewals in Canada’s history.
+Cedar is one of five national systems that make up Canada’s Digital Research Infrastructure.
+Under the stewardship of the Digital Research Alliance of Canada, Cedar was deployed as part of one of the biggest advanced research computing renewals in Canada’s history.

 Why is SFU's supercomputer named Cedar?